srkt/node_version_switcher/README.md

     ```
    Replace `C:\path\to\node\versions` with the actual path to your Node.js versions folder.

-3. (Optional) Add the directory containing `SwitchNodeVersion.bat` to your `PATH` environment variable for easier access:
+3. (Optional) Add the directory containing `node_version_switcher.bat` to your `PATH` environment variable for easier access:

     - Open the Start Menu, search for "Environment Variables," and select "Edit the system environment variables."
     - In the System Properties window, click on the "Environment Variables..." button.
     - In the Environment Variables window, find the `Path` variable in the "System variables" section and select it.
     - Click the "Edit..." button.
-    - In the Edit Environment Variable window, click "New" and add the path to the directory containing `SwitchNodeVersion.bat`.
+    - In the Edit Environment Variable window, click "New" and add the path to the directory containing `node_version_switcher.bat`.
     - Click "OK" to close all windows.

 ## Usage